sugoma11/itmo_grad_project/README.md

 # itmo_grad_project
+---
-Graduation project for ITMO Data analyst course
+Graduation project for ITMO Data analyst course.
+In work represented various methods of feature engineering and ML-models.